OwenCookman/MilestoneProject2/README.md

 ### Wireframes

-Below are my first drafted ideas of how the page would look and work, these were originally made using Balsamiq Mockups 3.
+Below are my first drafted ideas of how the page would look and work, these were originally made using Balsamiq Mockups.

 - [Desktop Easy & Medium difficulty Light theme](wireframes/Desktop-Easy-Med-Light.png)
 - [Desktop Hard difficulty Light theme](wireframes/Desktop-Hard-Light.png)